Liyulingyue/DocsCodes/CAPItools/pytools/cn/paddle/phi/api/include/tensor/Tensor.rst

 Tensor cast ( DataType target_type ) const ;
 '''''''''''
- @brief Cast datatype from one to another @param target_type @return Tensor
+Cast datatype from one to another

 **参数**
 '''''''''''